dhalsim/dhalsim.github.com/_i18n/en/_posts/2016-12-27-jenkins-nunit-integration.md

 * A CI job that runs NUnit tests and creates HTML reports after building a .NET project
 * Installing HTML publish plugin
 * Generating NUnit report with ReportUnit
-* Generating code coverage report with OpenCover
+* Generating code coverage reports with OpenCover
-* Generating code coverage HTML report with ReportUnit
+* Generating code coverage HTML reports with ReportUnit

 But doesn't contain:

 * How to install and Jenkins
 * How to create a build job from scratch
-* How to integrate source control managers
+* How to integrate the source control managers
 * How to write unit tests
 * etc.

 ## Setup

-This is a relatively easy to integrate NUnit and the reports.
-The tricky parts are installing the right tools and running them on the console.
-If you can accomplish that, Jenkins part is easy as I said.
+This is relatively an easy task to integrate Jenkins with NUnit and the reports as you'll see in the batch script.
+But the tricky part is installing the right tools and running them on the console separately with the right parameters.
+If you can accomplish that, Jenkins integration is easy.

 ### Step 1: Installing Nuget packages